daostack/arc.js_legacy/docs/Transactions.md

 ```

 !!!
 Note
-    Note that every call to `generateInvocationKey` generates a unique `Symbol`, regardless of the input.
+    Note that every call to `generateInvocationKey` generates a unique value, regardless of the input.
 In any case, this is just a convenience method, you can use whatever means you want to generate a key.

 `txEventInfo.options` will usually contain the options you passed in, with default values added.
 But in the case of `DAO.new`, it will not contain the default values.
 If you need to see the default values for `DAO.new` then instead of subscribing to "TxTracking.DAO.new" you can subscribe to "TxTracking.DaoCreator" and receive events published by  [DaoCreatorWrapper.forgeOrg](api/classes/DaoCreatorWrapper#forgeOrg) and [DaoCreatorWrapper.setSchemes](api/classes/DaoCreatorWrapper#setSchemes).
 This would otherwise be the same as subscribing to "TxTracking.DAO.new".